-Dr. Jewell has authored 45 papers (H-index = 21) and 10 patent filings, including papers in ACS Nano, Cell Reports, PNAS, and Nature.
+Dr. Jewell has authored 51 papers and 10 patent filings, including papers in ACS Nano, Cell Reports, PNAS, and Nature.
 These efforts have been recognized by awards for research and education, including the NSF CAREER Award, the Damon Runyon-Rachleff Innovation Award, the Alliance for Cancer Gene Therapy Young Investigator Award, the Melanoma Research Alliance Young Investigator Award, the University of Maryland Research and Scholar Award, and the Fischell Department of Bioengineering's 2015 Teaching Excellence Award.
 Dr. Jewell also leads the lab's outreach efforts, working with more than 500 area high school students to promote STEM research exposure, building community awareness about STEM opportunities in the cancer field, and fundraising for local and national charities.
 Chris was previously the recipient of a Society for Biomaterials STAR Award, an American Association of Immunologists Trainee Award, and the Controlled Release Society T. Nagai Postdoctoral Achievement Award.
 In 2012, Dr. Jewell appeared in USA Today representing the Chemical Engineering discipline as a “New Face of Engineering” during National Engineers Week.
 Chris was also selected in 2013 as the state of Maryland’s Outstanding Young Engineer by the Maryland Academy of Science, the state’s highest professional honor awarded to an engineer under 36.